jperez99-dev/Responsive-Portfolio-Mockup/README.md

-# Tech-Degree-Project-2
+Responsive Portfolio
- Responsive portfolio mockup.
+Responsive portfolio mockup using HTML and CSS Floats.